 John did not dare to tell his mum the truth so he said, “Oh, it was easy.”

 The next day when the teacher returned the test papers, John saw a huge, red ‘F’ on the front of the paper.
 He had failed the test!
 He wanted to burst into tears as he knew that his mother would not forgive him.
-He held the paper tightly in his hands as he placed it in his bag.
+He held the paper tightly in his hands as he placed it in his bag, his heart pounding like a drum.
 When he reached home, his mother was taking an afternoon nap.
 He decided to do something very naughty in order not to get scolded by his mum.
 Since his teacher told him to get his parent to sign the test paper, John took out a document with his mother’s signature from her bag.
 He took out his test paper and copied step by step his mother’s signature.
 He then placed his mum’s document back in the right place and put his test paper back in his bag.

 The next day, he handed up the test paper to his teacher.
 His teacher found him acting suspiciously.
 After school, his teacher called his mother.
 Shocked, his mother said that she did not sign the test paper.
 They found out that he had forged his mother’s signature.
 When he arrived home, his mother was standing at the door angrily, waiting for him to come home from school.
 When he stepped through the door, she pulled John and scolded him harshly for forging her signature and failing his test.
 Ashamed, John apologised to his mother.
 She agreed to forgive him but under one condition.
 He could not watch television or play any video games after school.
 He had to complete all his homework and study when he arrived home from school.
 John agreed and from then on, he worked hard.

+Once bitten twice shy.
 This incident taught John a valuable lesson.
 He regretted his bad decisions and changed his behaviour.
 From his mistakes, he learnt to be hardworking and honest.

 Don’t Miss Any Future Post!

-2025 P3 English Tuition Timetable
+2026 P3 English Tuition Timetable

 BranchDayTime

-Bukit TimahTHU3 pm to 5 pm
+Bukit TimahWED3.30 pm to 5.30 pm

 HougangSAT3 pm to 5 pm